bimbipsubteam/bimbip-stremio/docs/guide/6-Personalized-Lists.md

 ---
 layout: guide
 title: "🤖 6.
-Personalized & Automated Lists"
+Thực Thể Giả Kim"
 ---

 # 🤖 6.
-Personalized & Automated Lists
+Thực Thể Giả Kim

 At this point you are done, YAY!, so you can start enjoying it already OR you can do one more step if you want proper custom lists that are specifically made for you (like Netflix suggestions).
 There are two approaches for this: